Erin’s Recipe Rundown

 Notes

-• Any kind of gluten-free flour will work for this classic side dish recipe!
-No need to use 1:1 baking flour, which I typically recommend for most gluten-free baked goods.
+Gluten-Free Flour: Any kind of gluten-free flour will work!
+No need to use the gluten-free measure-for-measure flour I typically recommend for most of my gluten-free baked goods.

 Nutrition